 The term "academia" is very misleading.
 It implies that graduates are working as academics at colleges and universities, or as law professors, when in reality it usually means working as a research assistant, in the library, or in the admissions office.
+The distinction here is jobs in academia (e.g. VAPs and other professorships) and jobs at academia (e.g. admissions, hourly research).
 We suggest that the Council eliminate this category, disaggregate this category (like "Law Firms" or "Clerkships"), or coin a new term, and that the Standards Review Committee work with the Questionnaire Committee, NALP, U.S. News, and LST to determine which option(s) would be most appropriate.
 If eliminated, many outcomes fall into "public interest," while the rest naturally qualify as "business & industry."